Zinc-flo (grain) Disease control in grain crops L4436 20 l polycan

 Zinc is of vital importance for the growth and seed production of grain crops.
-A deficiency of zinc usually develops during times of cool and wet conditions, when seeds from zinc-deficient plants are planted in sandy soils.
-Deficient symptoms are produced because of poor availability of zinc, rather than presence of low quality of zinc in the soil.
+A deficiency of zinc usually develops during times of cold and wet conditions, when seeds from zinc-deficient plants are planted in sandy soils.
+Deficient symptoms are produced because of inadequate availability of zinc rather than the presence of low quality of zinc in the soil.

-The low availability of zinc in soils of high pH results from the absorption of zinc to clay or lime particles. in addition, zinc uptake and its translocation to the shoots is inhibited by high concentrations of bicarbonate, which occur as a result of residue decomposition and the production of carbon dioxide in the soil.
-A zinc deficiency in crops, rather than a “nitrogen negative period” is in fact created by cultivation methods such as minimum- or no-tilage.
+The low availability of zinc in soils of high pH results from the absorption of zinc to clay or lime particles.
+Also, zinc uptake and its translocation to the shoots is inhibited by high concentrations of bicarbonate, which occur as a result of residue decomposition and the production of carbon dioxide in the soil.
+A zinc deficiency in crops rather than a “nitrogen negative period” is created by cultivation methods such as minimum- or no-tillage.

-In high rainfall areas, zinc and calcium deficiencies should be considered as the most common cause of poor growth in cultivated crops.
+In high rainfall areas, zinc and calcium deficiencies should be considered as the most common cause of weak growth in cultivated crops.
 Lime is commonly applied to ameliorated aluminum toxicity in acid soils.
-However, small amounts of zinc and boron should also be applied on a regular basis to advance uptake of calcium.
+However, small amounts of zinc and boron should also be used regularly to advance the uptake of calcium.
 Unfortunately, the risk of zinc deficiency will increase when lime is applied to acid soils.
-Although the application of lime overcomes aluminum toxicity, it requires an additional supply of zinc to prevent symptoms of sever zinc deficiency in crops.
+Although the application of lime overcomes aluminum toxicity, it requires an additional supply of zinc to prevent symptoms of severe zinc deficiency in crops.

 Zinc-containing fertilisers are not very effective against a zinc deficiency in plants.
-Granular fertilisers usually contain zinc oxide, which is not soluble in water and therefore, not effective against the early symptoms of zinc deficiency in plants.
-However, application of zinc oxide to the soil will supplement the zinc content of soils.
+Granular fertilisers usually contain zinc oxide, which is not soluble in water and, therefore, not effective against the early symptoms of zinc deficiency in plants.
+However, the application of zinc oxide to the soil will supplement the zinc content of soils.
 Indigenous zinc in the soil is taken up by plants during the release of hydrogen from ammonium nitrogen.
-Therefore, the effectiveness of zinc oxide depends to a large extent on the use of nitrogen in the ammonium form.
+Therefore, the effectiveness of zinc oxide depends to no small extent on the use of nitrogen in the ammonium form.

-Zinc sulphate is effective on the field crops when large amounts are broadcast.
-However, when blended into fertilisers it reacts with phosphate to form compounds which are not water soluble.
+Zinc sulphate is active on the field crops when large amounts are broadcast.
+However, when blended into fertilisers, it reacts with phosphate to form compounds which are not water-soluble.
 Superphosphate is an old fashioned source of phosphorous, but it also contains nutrients such as calcium and sulphur, as well as small amounts of plant-available zinc.

 Wheat and Barley

 In zinc-deficient cereals, grains quality is depressed due to impairment of photo-synthesis and a failure of zinc-dependant enzymes to protect chloroplasts from the harmful effects of sunlight.
-At first, lesions similar to those of fungal diseases are produced, but within a short period of time, leaves are dying prematurely.
-This phenomenon, known as photo-oxidation, is common during times of intensive sunshine after good rainfall.
+At first, lesions similar to those of fungal diseases are produced, but within a short time, leaves are dying prematurely.
+This phenomenon, known as photo-oxidation, is common during times of intense sunshine after a good rainfall.
 Soon after the leaves and died, ears will also turn white in zinc-deficient plants.
-Grain yields could still be average, but quality of grain is negatively effected.
+Grain yields could still be average, but the quality of grain is negatively affected.

-Legumes such as soya and dry beans are often more seriously affected by zinc deficiency than crops from the grass family.
+Legumes such as soya and dry beans are often more severely affected by zinc deficiency than crops from the grass family.
 Leaves with distinct yellowing between the veins are produced in the zinc-deficient plants.
-Such symptoms usually occur in dry beans which have been fertilised with not too much nitrogen.
-With high applications of urea or nitrate nitrogen, plant growth is even more restricted, although leave are not yellow anymore.
+Such symptoms usually occur in dry beans, which have been fertilised with not too much nitrogen.
+With high applications of urea or nitrate-nitrogen, plant growth is even more restricted, although leave is not yellow anymore.
 Moreover, necrotic lesions usually occur on middle-aged leaves of zinc-deficient plants.
-Such lesions should be attributed to poor calcium uptake by zinc-dificient plants on acid soils.
+Such injuries should be attributed to poor calcium uptake by zinc-deficient plants on acid soils.

 Soil and foliar applications

-A liquid applicator, mounted on the planter, can be used to apply Zinc-flo to the soil next to the seeds of maize, sorghum, sunflower, soya and dry beans.
+A liquid applicator, mounted on the planter, can be used to apply Zinc-flo to the soil next to the seeds of maize, sorghum, sunflower, soya, and dry beans.
 With this method, sufficient quantities of water-soluble zinc are made available to the roots of germinating seeds.
 For wheat and barley, a full cover spray is recommended before or just after emergence.
-Apart from its activity against zinc deficiency, Zinc-flo also has the capacity to control mildew and yellow rust in wheat and barley.
+Apart from its activity against zinc deficiency, Zinc-flo also can control mildew and yellow rust in wheat and barley.